centaurus22/ruhrpottmetaller-editor/README.md

 Clicking at the plus image at the left of a concert opens a human-readable export.
 Export settings can be made on the Preferences site.

-Several commands can be applied to a concert using the drop down menu at the right:
+Several commands can be applied to a concert using the drop-down menu at the right:
 * `Add` opens the concert editor.
 The date of the concert on which you start the add command, is the preset for the date of the new concert in the editor.
 * `Edit` opens the concert editor.